perezbecker/photo-organizer/README.md

 ## Step 01
-Flatten directory structure with `step01-flattenDirectories.py` Make all file extensions lowercase using regex
+Flatten directory structure with `step01-flattenDirectories.py` Make all file extensions lowercase using regex:

-    rename 's/\.JPG$/.jpg/' *.JPG
+`rename 's/\.JPG$/.jpg/' *.JPG`

 Separate files into directories by file extension

 ## Step 02
-Automatically rename files to their caputre DateTime with `step02-PhotoRenameDateTimeOriginal.py` Define an input, output (for correctly dated photos), zerodir (for photos with DateTime == 0000-00-00), and fileextension.
+Automatically rename files to their caputre DateTime with `step02-PhotoRenameDateTimeOriginal.py` Define an input, output (for correctly dated photos), zerodir (for photos with `DateTime == 0000-00-00 00:00:00`), and fileextension.
 Photos without defined DateTime will not be moved.

 ## Step03
 Create DateTimes for photos with no DateTimes based on Directory Name (which should be the Date in YYYY-MM-DD format), Time will be increamented for each photograph by a second starting from 00:00:00.